jekor/fsrest/README.markdown

 $ chmod +x DELETE
 ```

-The first argument (`$1`) is the name of the resource to delete.
-Since DELETE requests deletion of an entire resource and not just a single representation, there is no representation passed to the executable.
+The first argument (`$1`) is the basename of the resource to delete (just as with PUT).
+Since DELETE requests deletion of an entire resource and not just a single representation, there is no representation environment variable.

 ## Getting Started